Willven/final-project/README.md

 https://github.com/Willven/final-project

-With these requirements met, footage annotations can be generated using the gen_data.py script with the following
+With these requirements met, footage annotations can be generated using the gen_data.py script found at the root of the zip with the following usage:
-usage:
  - python gen_data.py <video_file> <output_file.h5>

 If it would be preferred to generate this model from the